vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 |VMware vCenter Server|8.0 U1 or later|
 |VMware NSX |4.1.0.2|

-For up-to-date interoperability information about other VMware products and versions, see the [VMware Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability?col=551,17100&row=1,%262,%26175,).
+For the latest interoperability information about other VMware products and versions, see the [VMware Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability?col=551,17100&row=1,%262,%26175,).

 ## Components